stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 </div>

 ### Volume Gateway - Cached Volumes
 Cached volumes let you use S3 as your primary data storage while retaining frequently access data locally in your storage gateway.
-Cached volumes minimize the need to scale your on-premises storage infrastructure, while still providing your applications with low-latency access to their frequenty accessed data.
-You can create storage vollumes up to 32 TiB in size and attached to them as iSCSI devices from your on-premises application servers.
+Cached volumes minimize the need to scale your on-premises storage infrastructure, while still providing your applications with low-latency access to their frequently accessed data.
+You can create storage volumes up to 32 TB in size and attached to them as iSCSI devices from your on-premises application servers.
 Your gateway stores data that you write to these volumes in S3 and retains recently read data in your on-premises storage gateway's cache and upload buffer storage.
 1 GB - 32 TB in size for Cache Volumes

 <div align="center">
   <img src="volume-gateway-cached-volumes.jpg">